pallets/flask/docs/reqcontext.rst

 ------------------

-The teardown callbacks are special callbacks in that they are executed at at different point.
+The teardown callbacks are special callbacks in that they are executed at a different point.
 Strictly speaking they are independent of the actual request handling as they are bound to the lifecycle of the :class:`~flask.ctx.RequestContext` object.
 When the request context is popped, the :meth:`~flask.Flask.teardown_request` functions are called.